 CE1.1: Method of JVET-V0121

 In this test, the improvements of the proposed method will be tested.
-The encoding setting described in the JVET-V0121 will be used to determine the value of sh_reverse_last_sig_coeff_flag for each slice.
+The encoding method described in the JVET-V0121 will be used to determine at encoder side the value of sh_reverse_last_sig_coeff_flag for each slice.

 Adaptive Transform Precision